elabdelaziz/Parcels-management-app/README.md

 ## Installation

   - Make Sure you have Node.js installed
-  - Run `npm install` to install all dependencies
+  - This App doesn't contain Workspaces yet So for installing dependencies follow the steps below 1- cd into server directory and Run `npm install` to install server dependencies 2- cd into frontend directory and Run `npm install` to install frontend dependencies 3- cd into parcel-management root directory and Run `npm install` to install dependencies
   - Remove **.example** from **.env** file.
 The final result should be `.env`

+## Getting Started
   - To get started move to the root directory and run `npm run start` in the terminal
   - Quick Start As A Sender: **username:** "sarahedo", **password:** "password"
   - Quick Start As A Biker: **username:** "jackdoe", **password:** "password"